FOR IMMEDIATE RELEASE

 - Stir the embers after they are covered with water and make sure everything is wet.

-- Feel the coals, embers, and any partially-burned wood with your hands.
-Everything (including the rock fire ring) should be cool to the touch.
-Move the rocks, feel under them to make sure no embers are underneath.
-Make sure roots are not burning.
+- Feel the coals, embers, and any partially burned wood with your hands.
+Everything should be cool to the touch.

 - When you think you are done, take an extra minute and add more water.
 Stir the remains, add more water, and stir again.

-- If you don’t have water, use moist dirt.
-Be careful not to bury any hot or burning material as it can smolder and later start a wildfire.
+- If water is unavailable, use moist dirt.
+Be careful not to bury any hot or burning material, as it can smolder and later start a wildfire.

-- Finally, check the entire campsite for possible sparks or embers, because it only takes one to start a forest fire.
+- Finally, check the entire campsite for possible sparks or embers; it only takes one to start a forest fire.

 - If it is too hot to touch, it is too hot to leave.